Hooli-Strike-Team/Group1_Project/README.md

 Create a GitHub repository with all team members as collaborators

-    [Make sure to add access for the instructor(s)].
+        -[Make sure to add access for the instructor(s)].
-    Create a README.md file for the repository and include the following:
+        -Create a README.md file for the repository and include the following:

 Project Title: